jlevy/the-art-of-command-line/README.md

 }
 ```

-- A "here document" is a code structure that is treated as if it were a separate file.
-They can be used to feed multiple lines into a command.
-Consider reading more about ["here documents"](https://www.tldp.org/LDP/abs/html/here-docs.html).
-A simple example is:
+- A "here document" allows [redirection of multiple lines of input](https://www.tldp.org/LDP/abs/html/here-docs.html) as if from a file:
 ```
-cat << EOF
+cat <<EOF
-These lines will
+input
-print to stdout
+on multiple lines
 EOF
 ```